 CRYAB Antibody, Alpha-crystallin B chain Antibody, CRYA2 Antibody, Crystallin, alpha B Antibody, CTPP2 Antibody, Heat shock protein beta-5 Antibody, HSPB5 Antibody, Alpha B Crystallin Antibody, Alpha(B)-crystallin Antibody, Rosenthal fiber component Antibody, Heat-shock 20 kD like-protein Antibody

 Mammalian lens crystallins are divided into alpha, beta, and gamma families.
 Alpha crystallins are composed of two gene products: alpha-A and alpha-B, for acidic and basic, respectively.
 Alpha crystallins can be induced by heat shock and are members of the small heat shock protein (HSP20) family.
 They act as molecular chaperones although they do not renature proteins and release them in the fashion of a true chaperone; instead they hold them in large soluble aggregates.

 Detection of CryAB using antibody at 0.5 ug/ml.
 Lane 1: Human skeletal muscle Lane 2: Mouse skeletal muscle.
-This image was taken for the base form of this product.
-Alternate forms, such as conjugated, azide-free, or ready-to-use, have not been tested.
+This image was taken for the unconjugated form of this product.
+Other forms have not been tested.